jon-ruckwood/hal-feed-server/README.md

 # TODOs

 * Currently the feed is persisted in memory (just a quick solution, implementation is inefficient).
-  NoSql solution would be ideal, maybe Amazon SimpleDB in combination with Amazon S3.
+  NoSql solution would be ideal, maybe Amazon SimpleDB in combination with Amazon S3, MongoDB etc.

-* Support for PUT, DELETE.
+* Consider support for PUT, DELETE.

 * Pagination with 'next' and 'previous' links included as part of feed.